-And when it comes to drugs or illegal substance, avoid posting pictures, videos, comments, song lyrics, etc that reference this kind of lifestyle.
+And when it comes to drugs or illegal substances, avoid posting pictures, videos, comments, song lyrics, etc., that reference this kind of lifestyle.
 This applies to illegal drugs or prescription drugs.
-Either way, your future employer will likely red flag this sort of content and your Reputation Score will take a hit.
+Either way, your future employer will likely red flag this sort of content, and your Reputation Score will take a hit.

 4. Criminal Behavior

 While this may seem pretty straightforward, it bears repeating when considering your Reputation Score and job prospects.
-Avoid posting, sharing or making any comments that suggest admission of guilt of an illegal behavior or activity.
+Avoid posting, sharing, or making any comments that suggest admission of guilt for illegal behavior or activity.
 Even if you don’t say something explicitly, there are typically enough context clues that aren’t that hard to fill in if someone is scrutinizing your online presence.

 5. Polarizing Views